tousisat/IOT_Ahuntsic/server/v2/readme.md

 5. You can now connect remotely and use ssh with the rpi terminal

 # You can edit the services/GPIO.js file

 - The library `onoff` use the BCM numbers instead of the GPIO.
   - in your ssh terminal: `gpio readall` (http://wiringpi.com/the-gpio-utility/)
   - you now have a full mapping of the GPIO pins

 > REF for `onoff` library: - https://github.com/fivdi/onoff

 # Here are some git helpers when working remotely

 - git pull
 - git commit -am "your message goes here"
 - git push

+# Run the server on the RPI on startup

+1. Open `/home/pi/.bashrc` on your pi
+2. Add the following line at the end of the file: `npm run build --prefix /home/pi/IOT_Ahuntsic/server/v2`

+## Other reference

 > REF: - https://www.youtube.com/watch?v=zBgj-WPiL2g